FAQEUCyber Resilience Act

 For standalone software supplied digitally, the relevant date is the first offering for distribution or use on the EU market.

-The March 2026 draft guidance says a standalone software version is placed on the market when its manufacturing phase is complete and that version is first supplied for distribution or use on the EU market in the course of a commercial activity.
+The draft Commission guidance says a standalone software version is placed on the market when its manufacturing phase is complete and that version is first supplied for distribution or use on the EU market in the course of a commercial activity.
 Later downloads or remote access to the same version are instances of making that software available, not new placements on the market.
 The same is true for later iterations that do not qualify as substantial modifications.

 That means a standalone software version first offered before 11 December 2027 is not newly placed on the market again merely because users download that unchanged or non-substantially modified version after that date.
 But if a later iteration is a substantial modification, that later version is treated as newly placed on the market and must comply accordingly.